-Think of it as a Central Park of Amsterdam, but much more remote.
+Think of it as the Central Park of Amsterdam, but much more remote.
 Don’t be surprised if you see a herd of Scottish Highlanders grazing around, they like to surprise you.

-If you don’t want to bike and prefer to stay close buy, here’s an alternative:
+If you don’t want to bike and prefer to stay close by, here’s an alternative:

 Foodhallen & Vondelpark

 You can also rent a bike for this one.
 I’d say you can be more than fine without a bike tour.
 Just remember to follow road rules and signalize with your hands if you want to turn while biking.